-Generally, when you first come in, you have the opportunity to discuss your concern(s) with the counsellor.
+Generally, when you first come in, you have the opportunity to discuss your concern(s) with an intake/triage counsellor.
 You can share as much or as little as you are comfortable with sharing.
 The counsellor will listen closely to any concerns or challenges that you might have and will help you explore and identify strategies to cope with your particular situation.
 The counsellor will ask you questions to learn more about your situation.
 If you are unsure about the counselling process, this is a chance for you to see what it is like and to ask any questions you may have about how counselling can help you or support your well-being.
 During this intake session, you will be given options to help you with your situation that may range from working with a group, attending a single session walk-in appointment, meeting with a counsellor on or off campus, or meeting with a community agency.
 During this process, you will have a chance to help decide what is the best option for you and will leave with a plan on how to proceed going forward.

-The role of Psychological Services at the Student Development Centre (SDC) is to provide targeted, brief, change-oriented counselling.
+If the option you are offered is individual counselling, you will be provided with targeted, brief, change-oriented counselling.
 If you believe you require longer-term treatment, we will do our best to assist you in finding appropriate services to help meet your needs.

 To meet with an intake/triage counsellor, please visit us in-person in room 4112 of the Western Student Services Building.
-For walk-in sessions, appointments are booked on a first-come first-served basis.

 ***PLEASE NOTE: single session, walk-in appointments do not replace our crisis services.
-If you are in crisis, please call us (519-661-3031) or visit the Reception/Intake office to book an appointment.***
+If you are in crisis, please call us (519) 661-3030 (during business hours) or visit the Reception/Intake office to book an appointment.***